Genome Sequencing and Analysis

 How should I design my RNA-seq experiment?

-It is best if you can collect samples at once, but it is common practice that researchers collect/extract RNAs at different times using the same protocol.
+It is best if you can collect all your samples at once, but it is common practice that researchers collect/extract RNAs at different times using the same protocol.

 Can I compare data across batches?